ololduck/fake-ci/README.md

       # NOTE: a job uses a single, re-used container
       env: # optional: we can define envvars to pass to the container
           RUST_LOG: debug
+      secrets:
+          - MY_SECRET # this is actually only to tell fakeci we want to use this secret.
+                      # The actual secret definition is in the inbound interface to the outside world
       # optional: a list of volumes to mount.
       # NOTE: the repository will always be mounted as /code in the container.
       volumes: